KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - Before class I reviewed and finished the tasks from yesterday and now feel more confident with the material.
 - Introduction to asynchronous functions, promises and Fetch requests.
 - We used Fetch to retrieve data from a Kanye West quote api and then displayed the quotes on a webpage.
-We were then able to implement an event which added the quotes to a list on the browser. ---edit this. clunky
+We then created a button that stored the quotes into a list on the webpage and also excluded any repeated quotes from the list.

 ### Day 10